neerajk555/SQL-Training-exercise/module-01-intro/Module-01-Intro-to-Databases.md

      - Sorted by `category`, then `name`
   2) Customer signup recency
      - Columns: `customer_id`, full name, `created_at`, `is_recent` (created within last 60 days of '2025-03-31')
-  3) Order revenue by order
+  3) Order export by status
-     - For PAID orders only, compute per-order total using `order_items.unit_price * quantity`
+     - For PAID orders only, list all `order_id`, `customer_id`, `order_date`, `status` with a computed column `days_since_order` (days between order_date and '2025-03-31')
+     - Sort by most recent orders first
-  4) Top categories by revenue (bonus)
+  4) Product categories summary (bonus)
+     - Create a distinct list of all product categories from active (non-discontinued) products
+     - Add a computed column `category_type`: 'TECH' for categories containing 'Cables' or 'Cameras', 'OTHER' for all else
-     - Aggregate revenue by product category for PAID orders
+     - Sort alphabetically by category
 - Evaluation Rubric:
   - Correctness (50%), Readability (20%), Edge Cases (15%), Performance Notes (15%)
 - Model Solutions: